Formality and Kontsevich--Duflo type theorems for Lie pairs: Introduction

 Hence Kontsevich's formality revealed a hidden connection between two areas of mathematics: complex geometry and Lie theory.
 The mysterious and surprising similarity between the Todd class of a complex manifold and the Duflo element of a Lie algebra --- two seemingly unrelated objects --- led to further exciting developments.
-In 1998, Shoikhet~\cite{math/9812009} announced the so called Kontsevich--Shoikhet theorem (Theorem~\ref{thm:Shoikhet}), which explains the deep ties between Lie theory and complex geometry and provides a unified framework for their study.
-The theorem states that a formula of Duflo type holds for every dg manifold $(\RR^{m|n},Q)$.
-See \cite{MR2816610} for a detailed proof.
+In 1998, Shoikhet~\cite{arXiv:math/9812009} announced the so called Kontsevich--Shoikhet theorem (Theorem~\ref{thm:Shoikhet}), which explains the deep ties between Lie theory and complex geometry and provides a unified framework for their study.
+The theorem states that a formula of Duflo type holds for the dg manifolds $(\RR^{m|n},Q)$.